What should I do if I find a stray cat?

 Check for a microchip

-Unlike dogs, cats aren’t legally required to be microchipped.
-However, it’s strongly recommended that all cats be microchipped, so a cat with a home will likely have one.
+Cats aren’t legally required to be microchipped, so a cat with a home will likely have one.

 If you find a stray cat, take it to the local vet who will be able to check.
 If it’s microchipped, this will help to reunite your new furry friend with its owner.
 If the cat doesn’t have a microchip, the vet should be able to advise on the next steps for the stray cat.